 When calculating your worth as a professional, there are a few things to consider.
 First, your individual level of expertise should be quantified.
 Second, all relevant aspects should be considered.
 These aspects should include schooling, degrees, certifications, work experience, and personal achievements.
 Third, your record should speak for itself when pitching yourself to property owners looking for a manager.
 Finally, you need to have data on how growth and increased profits were achieved under your management and to what degree that change could be measured.

 Say you aren’t as experienced as you want to be.
 That’s ok for now.
 You’ve got to start somewhere.
 The best time to establish your reputation as a capable property manager is now.

-The first thing to do when you start managing a new property is to determine the state of the property before you make any changes.
-That way, you have a clear vantage point to monitor progression or regression.
+A possible payment method most property owners might insist on is a commission-based payment system.
+Probably not a pure commission, but enough to encourage the property manager to run an efficient operation.
 Depending on the type of property being managed, the calculation of a commission-based payment could carry significantly.
-For example, a property manager might be given a commission for every vacancy filled in a residential property.
-However, aspects such as maintenance and keeping costs down would be more critical for commercial properties.
-In that instance, savings could be passed on to the manager as a bonus.
+For example, a property manager might be given a commission for every vacancy filled in a residential property in addition to a fixed monthly percentage.

 Say you are as experienced as you want to be and have an established track record of being an excellent property manager.
 Then, if you are the miracle worker your property owner is looking for, you very well may be inclined to set your own rates on your own terms.